CrowdStrike/falcon-boshrelease/docs/README.md

 > [!IMPORTANT]
 > - **Sensor Download** [read]: This scope is essential for downloading the sensor.
 > - **Sensor Update Policies** [read] (optional): This scope is required if you plan to configure the `Sensor Update Policy` via the VMWare Ops Manager UI.
+> - **Installation Tokens** [read] (optional): This scope is required if you plan on using installation tokens in your environment and want the installer to automatically attempt to discover them instead of manually adding it in the Bosh tile.

 ## Installation